 The Shakesperience festival, funded by Janssen Pharmaceutical, provides middle and high school students and their teachers the opportunity to engage with Rider University faculty from across our College of Education and Human Services, the Department of Theatre and Dance, and Westminster College of the Arts.

-Classroom teachers find our focus on implementing the common core standards an excellent way to refresh their content knowledge and positively impact student achievement in preschool through grade 12 schools.
+Classroom teachers find our focus on implementing state and national standards an excellent way to refresh their content knowledge and positively impact student achievement in P-12 schools.
 Career changers find Rider’s supportive culture and student-centered learning environment just what they need to grow and learn.
 Professional guidance, highly qualified professors, excellent field placements, and our connections to the field give graduates of Rider a competitive edge in landing the right job.

 Successful graduates of our programs in organizational leadership, school and clinical mental health counseling, school psychology, teachers of students with disabilities, business education, administration and supervision, and classroom teaching are having a positive impact around the globe.
 Our certificate program in Life and Career Coaching enables our students to earn an additional credential while completing a graduate degree.